ritik88961-sudo/Movie-website/README.md

 #Set up the database:

 Import the provided SQL file (moviedatabase.sql) into your MySQL server.
-Update the database connection details in the PHP configuration file (config.php).
+Update the database connection details in the PHP configuration file (includes/db.php).

 #Start the server: